WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-mailchimp-in-wordpress-with-paymattic.md

 category: "Integrations"
 ---

+# How to Integrate Mailchimp in WordPress with Paymattic?

 [Paymattic](https://paymattic.com/) integrates with [Mailchimp](https://mailchimp.com/) to automatically send contact information from your WordPress website to your Mailchimp account when a form is submitted.
 This article will guide you through integrating Mailchimp with Paymattic on your WordPress site.

 ## Enable Mailchimp Integration